SynixeContractors/Documents/certs/grenades.md

 ## Practical Exam

-1. The trainee is able to throw a fragmentation grenade using ACE Throwing.
+1. The trainee is able to throw a fragmentation grenade through a window using ACE Throwing.

-2. The trainee is able to throw a smoke grenade to cover a medic using ACE Throwing.
+2. The trainee is able to throw a smoke grenade to cover an opening using ACE Throwing.

+3. The trainee is able to throw a stun grenade in a narrow opening using ACE Throwing.